What is “home education”?

-When a parent completes a notification form (which is the way parents notify the government of their intent to home educate) then they notify with the associate board or associate private school which operates and supervises the home education program, NOT with the home education program.
+When a parent completes a notification form for a home education program supervised by a school authority, they notify with the associate board or associate private school which operates and supervises the home education program.

 The government "counts" and allocates funds to the supervising associate board or associate private school, based on enrollment as of September 30th.
 The board is then responsible for allocating money to the home education program accordingly.

 The parent is eligible for resource reimbursement only for the components of their program that fall under the Home Education Regulation and, by law, the amount must be at least 50% of the total amount received by the associate board or associate private school from the government.
-In 2017/18, a parent providing a home education program was eligible for $836 in resource reimbursement.
+In 2021/22, a parent providing a home education program is eligible for $850 in resource reimbursement.

 It is very important for parents to be fully aware of the associate board or associate private school who supervises and operates their home education program because once they notify with that particular board then they are under the authority of their policies and regulations.

 For example, it is important to know that all school boards in Alberta - including all of the ones supervising home education families - are required to have “safe and caring/anti-bullying” policies”.